Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/README.md

   <br />
   <br />

+<h2> Summary </h2>

-- Now that we have our VM's created we can move onto [Part 2](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic) of this project where we'll be working with Network Security Groups (NSGs) and using WireShark to observe network traffic between our two VMs.
+- In this tutorial, we have successfully created two Virtual Machines (VMs) in Microsoft Azure: Windows 10 and Linux (Ubuntu).
+These VMs are now ready for further configuration and usage.
+[Part 2](https://github.com/Kelsow96/Network-Security-Groups-NSGs-and-Observing-Network-Traffic) of this project will delve into Network Security Groups (NSGs) and leverage WireShark to observe and analyze the network traffic between our Windows 10 and Linux VMs.
+By understanding and managing network security in this way, we can enhance our virtual environment's overall security and performance.